-Posted on : August 25, 2020 by Clinic One on Children Health
+Posted on : August 25, 2020 by Clinic One Team on Children Health

 1. Why is my child weak in studies?

-There can be several reasons why your child can be weak in studies.
-But if your child is smart and motivated, and is still struggling in his studies, it can be due to some learning disability that he may be facing.
+There can be several reasons why your child may be weak in school.
+But if your child is smart and motivated, but is still struggling in his studies, it can be due to some learning disability that he may be facing.

-As statistics suggest, almost 30% of the student today have difficulties learning, for example, reading.
+As statistics suggest, almost 30% of students today have difficulties learning, for example, reading.

 This may be due to a medical condition known as dyslexia, where a person struggles to read or interpret words, letters, or other symbols.

-The main symptoms associated with dyslexic kids are they have difficulty sounding new words, taking notes, copying, and understanding words in the board, rhyming, and sequencing sound with letters.
+The main symptoms associated with dyslexic kids are that they have difficulty sounding out new words, taking notes, copying, and understanding words on the board, rhyming, and sequencing sound with letters.

 Similarly, some children can have weak auditory processing skills that may hinder their reading or listening skills.